dymmond/esmerald/docs/en/docs/configurations/template.md

     You will notice the name of the parameters in the `TemplateConfig` match maority of the jinja2 implementation.

 !!!
 Warning
-    The `Mako` engine integration, due to its own limitations, will be not supported by Esmerald from version 3.6.0.
+    The `mako` engine integration, due to its own limitations, will be not supported by Esmerald from version 3.6.0.

 ## TemplateConfig and application